SMS Kaiserin: Subsequent operations

 While transiting the Kaiser Wilhelm Canal on 14 March 1917, Kaiserin became grounded.
 One of her bilge keels was damaged and some 280 MT of water entered the ship.
 Repairs were conducted at the Imperial Dockyard in Kiel from 15 to 18 March.
 Kaiserin returned to the North Sea on 30 March and remained there on guard duty until 8 June.
 On 9 June, she went to the Baltic for a month-long series of exercises, which were completed on 2 July.
-She resumed guard duties in the German Bight on 3 July and that month, KzS Kurt Graßhoff arrived to relieve Seivers as the ship's commander.
+She resumed guard duties in the German Bight on 3 July and that month, KzS Kurt Graßhoff arrived to relieve Sievers as the ship's commander.
 Kaiserin continued in this role until 11 September, when she was detached to join the special unit assigned to Operation Albion.